yourtechmafia/IoT-fingerprint-voting-system/README.md

 * LCD 2004 (20x4 LCD) to display multiple data
 * SIM800L for GPRS connection and IoT.
 * 4 x 4 Keypad module for user input.

+Fetch all necessary Arduino libraries for this project from (https://github.com/yourtechmafia/Awesome-Arduino-Libraries)